oppia/oppia-web-developer-docs/Google-Summer-of-Code-2024.md

 - Here is an [information sketch](https://docs.google.com/document/d/1ZZ6pVKpmynTlmf1_PV1I5TcccmEXPnmoFAVKXN-u2xM/edit#bookmark=id.d999h6434xq2) about the translation caching system.
 You can use it as a starting point for your technical design.
 Note that there are other reasons to cache beyond the one implemented in this project (e.g. we might have custom logic for auto-translation of strings that are entirely numeric) and your system should be extensible to these.
 - We have filed a request for the CD mocks with the design team; you can follow [this design issue](https://github.com/oppia/design-team/issues/128) for updates.
 For your proposal, focus more on the technical aspects than the mocks.
 - A large part (probably around \~80%) of the CAT backend work is already done (see [this doc](https://docs.google.com/document/d/1kJd-yLTzB9a2c3Nq7v9pzKfHwKHKGpkWfQ8B0YGf50U/edit#heading=h.jp6no890gjkv) for details).
 You might like to look at previous unfinished PRs: [#12604](https://github.com/oppia/oppia/pull/12604/files) / [#14418](https://github.com/oppia/oppia/pull/14418).
+- If anything goes wrong with generating the suggestion, just don’t show the suggestion part of the submission modal.
+(Don’t error noisily in a way that blocks the experience for the translation submitter.)
+- You will need to gate the new functionality behind [feature flags](https://github.com/oppia/oppia/wiki/Launching-new-features).
+The flags that would need to be added are for:
+  - `SHOW_TRANSLATION_SUGGESTIONS_IN_CD`, for gating the integration of translation suggestions to the contributor dashboard
+  - `SHOW_AUTOGENERATED_TRANSLATIONS_IN_LESSONS` -- for showing autogenerated translations in the exploration player
 - This [related PRD](https://docs.google.com/document/d/1TeGQQNLNJWkTgvGQ1xmV6snz8zXnJ23TvuDKtK5_Tok/edit) might be a helpful reference.